oscarftoro/Rivano/README.md

 Philosopher that lived the last part of his life in Lund, Sweeden.
 Juan Rivano is the author of the book "Lógica elemental".

-## Disclouser
+## Disclosure

-The project is using Fake for building, and it has been tested only in real a operating system, consequently, there is no guarantees that the project runs on Windows.
+The project is using Fake for building, and it has been tested only in real an operating system, consequently, there are no guarantees that the project runs on Windows.
 I am using mono and monodevelop

 ## Compile